 During times of crisis, it can be daunting to find reliable sources of information.
 The Stanislaus County Library has compiled a list of links to official sources on coronavirus disease (COVID-19), including the Stanislaus County Health Services Agency (SCHSA) and other official sources, including the Centers for Disease Control (CDC).

 The Stanislaus County Library holds the health and well-being of our users and community as our highest priority.
 Throughout this rapidly evolving situation, we have closely followed the guidance of public health officials related to COVID-19 (coronavirus).

-- Book drops are closed, but customers may return materials to book carts outside libraries during modified service hours.
-Staff will roll carts inside, following safe handling procedures, including a 3-day quarantine before checking in materials.
+- Book returns are open at most locations.
+Book returns are closed at the Modesto and Salida Libraries, but customers may return materials to book carts outside libraries during modified service hours.
+Staff will roll carts inside, following safe handling procedures, including a 6-day quarantine before checking in materials.

 - Prior to closing libraries, we modified cleaning procedures and cancelled public programs.

 - We routinely post health hygiene recommendations for the public and staff to help prevent the spread of contagious diseases.

 - COVID-19 Frequently Asked Questions about library services.

 - COVID-19 Preguntas Frequentes sobre los servicios de la biblioteca.